- What is a digital wallet?

 Both digital and mobile wallets are a convenient and secure alternative to carrying dozens of physical cards or paying with cash.
 The primary difference between these two is how you access them.

-Digital wallets can be accessed via any digital device like a browser on a computer, tablet or smartphone, while a mobile wallet (as the name implies) is accessible only via a mobile device.
+You can access digital wallets via any digital device, such as a browser on a computer, tablet, or smartphone, while a mobile wallet is accessible only with a mobile device.

 The term “digital wallet” refers to payment software that allows you to store your bank account details, credit and debit card numbers, loyalty cards, vouchers, and event tickets securely in the cloud.
 You can use digital wallets to pay when shopping online (e.g. PayPal), send money to your friends and family (e.g. Venmo), or pay for fuel at a gas station using your phone (e.g. Apple Pay).